Movies That Show AI's Sinister Side main image

 WALL-E probably has one of the nicest AIs depicted in film history, but its antagonist is pretty bad.
 In the world of WALL-E, humanity is living off-world, away from Earth, until it is sustainable once again.
 AUTO, the sinister AI, takes its objective as keeping humanity away from Earth entirely.

-AUTO turns humanity into lazy zombies relying on technology rather than their human capabilities.
-Through strategic measures, AUTO is able to keep humans away from Earth and stuck in space for an indefinite time – that is until WALL-E shows up and brings people back to Earth, which becomes inhabitable once again.
+AUTO turns humanity into lazy zombies relying on technology rather than human capabilities.
+Through strategic measures, AUTO is able to keep humans away from Earth and stuck in space for an indefinite time—that is, until WALL-E shows up and brings people back to Earth, which becomes inhabitable once again.

 (image via Walt Disney Pictures; Pixar Animation Studios)